KB User's Guide - Overview of Fields in Document editor

 The CampusAccess field allows individual documents to be put behind a general campus login and therefore not accessible to the general public.

-The four options in the Relevance field allows users to rate the relevancy of their document thereby making it searchable within group(s), your institution only or by all institutions.
+The four options in the Relevance field allows users to rate the relevancy of their document thereby making it discoverable from other groups within your institution, your campus system, or from all institution KB sites.
 This feature is also referred to as implicit sharing.

 The Status field indicates document status in the document creation, review, and publication cycle.
 There are four possible values: